 out of the holes where they have hidden themselves.' "

-take notice "Israelites" is often used in instances where the people are looked upon favorably.
+It is interesting to note the Philistines identify them as "Hebrews", in a condescending and perhaps playful tone.
+The term took on a negative connotation when used by enemies of the Israelites.
+One will take notice "Israelites" is often used in instances where the people are looked upon favorably.
 "Hebrews" is oftentimes used to emphasize the inferior status of the Jewish people.

 One recalls when Scripture reveals Joseph and his brothers must eat dinner separate from the Egyptians because "the Egyptians could not eat bread with the Hebrews".
 Even prior, the appellation Hebrews is used when speaking of the Jewish people in slavery, or under oppression.